Integrate Viam with ChatGPT to Create a Companion Robot

 2. Configure the ML Model and vision services to use the detector

-Select the Deploy model on robot for the Deployment field.
-Then select the viam-labs:EfficientDet-COCO model from the Models dropdown.
+Select Deploy model on machine for the Deployment field.
+Click Select model, then select the viam-labs:EfficientDet-COCO model from the modal that appears.

-Select the model that you added in the previous step.
-Click Save config to finish adding the detector.
+Select the model that you added in the previous step in the ML Model field of your detector:

 Bring “Rosey” to life